Chefs Notes

 Marinade/Marinate

 To marinate food, the marinade ingredients are combined and the food being marinated is added and left to sit over a period of time.
 The food item is then removed from the marinade and cooked as desired.
-Some marinades are than pasteurized by boiling and used as a sauce or a glaze.
+Some marinades are then pasteurized by boiling and used as a sauce or a glaze.

 Mother Sauces

-Béarnaise sauce is made by steeping shallots, tarragon, and often peppercorns in vinegar.
+Bearnaise sauce is made by steeping shallots, tarragon, and often peppercorns in vinegar.
 The resulting liquid is used in place of lemon juice in Hollandaise.
-In this case, Hollandaise would be the mother sauce and Béarnaise sauce would be the secondary sauce.
+In this case, Hollandaise would be the mother sauce and Bearnaise sauce would be the secondary sauce.

 Mince